Grieving the "Loss" of a Loved One with Alzheimer’s

 Ambiguous loss can be the loss of your relationship, even though your loved one is still alive, likely even living at home.
 When Alzheimer's has caused the person's personality to change or disappear it may result in unresolved feelings and strong emotions.5

-The changes can affect intimacy, shared activities, companionship and the ability to make future plans.
-They are disruptions which impact families leading to changes in family life which may take time to adjust to.4
+The changes can affect intimacy, shared activities, companionship, and the ability to make future plans.
+They are disruptions that impact families leading to changes that may take time to adjust to.4

 Relief for caregivers

-Caregivers often find themselves overwhelmed, trying to manage all aspects of their lives, as well as the care of their loved one.
-They often give up time for personal enjoyment of activities and companionship.
+Caregivers often find themselves overwhelmed, trying to manage all aspects of their lives, as well as the care of their loved ones.
 Caregivers need to take care of themselves too, staying involved in activities, work, and social life.

 Have you shared your Alzheimer's story with us?